MiYanDoris/GraspVLA-real-world-controller/README.md

   - `q` - finish trajectory and reset to initial pose (opens gripper)

+* Nonblocking mode:

-* Try nonblocking mode by setting `MODE` to `nonblocking` in `demo.env`.
+  - Set `MODE` to `nonblocking` in `demo.env`.

+  - Parameters are pre-tuned for ~250ms inference delay.
+Adjust according to the inference delay in your environment.

-* The precision of the controller decreases near the edge of the workspace, and the success rate may therefore degrade.
+* Controller precision decreases near workspace edges, which may reduce success rates.
+Therefore, begin testing with objects positioned near the center of the workspace.

 ### Terminal Output
 - `observation sent...` - Observation sent to server